markjaquith/WP-Stack/README.md

 ## Assumptions Made About WordPress

-If you're not using [Wordpress Bareboner][wpbareboner], you should be aware of these assumptions:
+If you're not using [WordPress Barebones][wpbarebones], you should be aware of these assumptions:

 1. Your application path is defined in `:application_path`, inside `/config/config.rb`
 2. Your `wp-config.php` file must exist in the root of your application path.